Luis María Argaña

-Luis María del Corazón de Jesús Dionisio Argaña Ferraro (October 3, 1932 – March 23, 1999) was a prominent Paraguayan politician and Supreme Court judge.
-He was an influential member of the Colorado Party and rose to the Vice-Presidency in 1998, but was assassinated in March 1999 at a time when it appeared likely that he would inherit the presidency from Raúl Cubas, who was on the verge of being impeached.
+Luis María del Corazón de Jesús Dionisio Argaña Ferraro (October 3, 1932 – March 23, 1999) was a Paraguayan politician and jurist.
+A prominent and influential member of the Colorado Party, he was a Supreme Court judge, unsuccessfully ran for the Colorado Party's nomination for president in the 1993 election and eventually was elected Vice-President in the 1998 election, but was assassinated seven months after assuming office in March 1999 at a time when it appeared likely that he would inherit the presidency from Raúl Cubas, who was on the verge of being impeached.
 The incident and its aftermath is known in Paraguay as Marzo paraguayo ("the Paraguayan March").
 An airport in Paraguay, Dr. Luis María Argaña International Airport, is named for him.

 Career

 Argaña graduated in law and social sciences from the Universidad Nacional de Asunción in 1958.
 He became a Professor at the University, and entered politics, becoming a member of the Chamber of Deputies of Paraguay.
 He also became a judge, and was President of the Supreme Court of Paraguay (1983 - 1988).

 During 1989-1990 he served as Foreign Minister.

 Argaña was a judge during Paraguay's long-lasting military dictatorship under Alfredo Stroessner.
 He has been accused of turning a blind eye to cases of torture and political killings.
 Stroessner dissident Joel Filártiga accused Argaña of blocking the screening in Paraguay of the 1991 TV movie One Man's War, depicting Filártiga's search for justice for the 1976 death of his son at the hands of Stroessner's secret police.

 Despite his long identification with Stroessner, Argaña was a member of the "traditionalist" faction of the Colorados, which had come to favor a more humane way of ruling the country.
 Soon after stepping down from the Supreme Court, he accused Stroessner of running a police state, and claimed that "imposters" had taken over the party.
 He went on to say that those who persecuted defenseless women or attacked priests were not really Paraguayans, let alone Colorados.
 He soon emerged as the de facto leader of the traditionalist faction.
+Nonetheless, during the democratic era, Argaña was criticised for bringing Stroessner's era officials back to political life through his faction Colorado Reconciliation Movement, and uring his bid to become the Colorado candidate for president in the 1993 elections, he publicly vowed that if elected, he would allow Stroessner to return from exile.

+1993 election

+Argaña ran a bid for the Colorado Party's nominee for president in the 1993 election.
+Although leading opinion polling at one point, he lost the Colorado Party primary to Juan Carlos Wasmosy who went on to win the 1993 general election.
+In January 2008, however, Paraguayan congressman Juan Carlos "Calé" Galaverna admitted to committing electoral fraud in the December 1992 Colorado primary elections to prevent Argaña from winning.